jellyfin/jellyfin.org/docs/general/networking/fail2ban.md

 banaction_allports = nftables[type=allports]
 ```

 Without the telling the sshd jail to use systemd as a backend, fail2ban won't even start.
-The banaction is to send the bans to nftables instead of the not in use iptables.
+The banaction is to send the bans to nftables instead of unused iptables.
 And without adding the banaction default, fail2ban will try to use iptables that got replaced by nftables.

 You also have to enable nftables to start at boot.